 Before moving to Virginia, I researched some options nearby and felt drawn to a nurse midwife with decades of experience who was present exclusively for women desiring homebirths.
 She had a backup Ob Gyn in case of hospital transfer and was highly competent and caring.
 I had a hard time telling my close colleagues about my decision to have a homebirth because of the negative attitude surrounding homebirths in the medical community.
 I needed to be in a supportive and positive pregnancy environment so I kept my birthing choice secret.

 One day after my estimated due date, my labor started at night.
 The contractions were strong about 5 minutes apart.
 I tried to rest through them but I couldn't.
-I took a shower to try to relieve some of the discomfort and checked my own cervical dilation (yes I did this with my first as well...).
+I took a shower to try to relieve some of the discomfort and checked my own cervical dilation (yes, I did this with my first as well...).
 I called my CNM to give her an update and she started packing up getting ready to come be with me.
 (Midwife means "with woman" and out of hospital midwives enjoy being present throughout labor).
 I labored for a while and had a warm bath.
 Labor pains are relieved with the warm water and some refer to soaking in the tub during labor as an "aqua-dural."
 During the transition time before I was ready to push, I told my CNM I needed to rest.
-I slept in the tub with my husband, mother and CNM watching me.
-This "laboring down" was also what I had done with my first pregnancy, I was still contracting regularly.
+I rested and slept in the tub with my husband, mother and CNM watching me.
+This "laboring down" was also what I had done with my first pregnancy while I was still contracting regularly.
 After some time, my CNM recommended we start pushing.
 My daughter was napping at this time in another room with family.
 I got on the Dutch birthing stool that my CNM brought to the house and pushed for just a few contractions (12 minutes).
 My son was born at 10:10am weighing 8 pounds, 5 ounces after laboring all night.
 After all the deliveries I have done in my career, I've never had anyone tell me that they loved me after catching their child.
 But I felt such a strong connection to my CNM that I kept telling her I loved her - and I still do!
 We didn't clamp the cord until after the placenta delivered.
-My CNM gave me IM Pitocin to help with uterine tone and then started a warm herbal bath for me to recover in.
+My CNM gave me IM Pitocin to help with uterine tone and decrease bleeding and then started a warm herbal bath for me to recover in.
 She was present for hours after the birth to make sure all was well with nursing my second baby.
 She checked in on me throughout the postpartum period and before our standard postpartum visit.
 One thing my homebirth CNM would tell me is that healthy moms have healthy babies.
 I truly believe this.
 With 1 hour prenatal visits, prevention is truly obtained and maternal wellness is optimized to prepare for a healthy birth.

 "Motherhood is the greatest thing and the hardest thing."